youdao-ai/SRNet-Datagen/README.md

 You can adjust other data configurations in `Synthtext/data_cfg.py`.
 The following is a description of some parameters.

-- font_dir: the directory path of fonts in ttf format.
+- `font_dir`: the directory path of fonts in ttf format.

-- standard_font_path: the standard font to render i_t.
+- `standard_font_path`: the standard font to render i_t.

-- text_filepath: a file containing the text of the word to be rendered, each line is a word.
+- `text_filepath`: a file containing the text of the word to be rendered, each line is a word.

-- bg_filepath: a file containing the absolute path of each background image.
+- `bg_filepath`: a file containing the absolute path of each background image.

-- color_filepath: a file used to select the color of the text which is given by Synthtext project.
+- `color_filepath`: a file used to select the color of the text which is given by Synthtext project.

 Then you will need to adjust generating configurations in `cfg.py` including saving directory, the amount of data to generat and the number of processes that are needed.